silverbacknet/chrome-passwordmaker/README.md

 ###Opera
   - You can install this extension from the [Opera Extension Gallery](https://addons.opera.com/en/extensions/details/passwordmaker-pro/)

+###Firefox
+  - You can install this extension from the

 If you have previously used the Firefox Extension, you can directly import your .rdf file.

 # Status of this project